Africa and the African Diaspora

 HIST 165 Slavery in the Americas

-HIST 256 Slavery in West Africa: Ghana (abroad)
+HIST 256 Slavery in West Africa: Ghana (study abroad)

 HIST 277 African-American History